George-Marchment/hackathon/README.md

 # Install

-Run these commands to install git, singularity and nextflow onto the VM
+Run these commands to install git, singularity and nextflow into the VM

 ```
 sudo apt install -y git-all